-The plan provides a map the existing of and proposed non-motorized facilities for the 10 county region, including Jackson County.
-Stated priorities for Jackson County include completion of trail the routes that are on the Iron Belle and the Great Lakes to Lakes trails along with development the of connections to Brooklyn, Clarklake, and through the Heart of the Lakes Recreation Commission Plan area.
+The plan provides a map of the existing and proposed non-motorized facilities for the 10 county region, including Jackson County.
+Stated priorities for Jackson County include the completion of trail routes that are on the Iron Belle and the Great Lakes to Lakes trails along with the development of connections to Brooklyn, Clarklake, and through the Heart of the Lakes Recreation Commission Plan area.